 16 Days of Activism

 16 Days of Activism is an annual international campaign against gender-based violence to challenge violence against women and girls.

-The campaign starts 25 November the International Day for the Elimination of Violence Against Women, and concludes 10 December, Human Rights Day.
+Starting 25 November on the International Day for the Elimination of Violence Against Women, and finishing 10 December - Human Rights Day.